 - Reheat by placing in a pan and stirring over a medium heat until piping hot.
-A little water or stock can be added to loosen up the dahl if necessary but don't add too much unless you want dahl soup!
-Which would be tasty.
+A little extra vegetable stock or some canned coconut milk can be added to loosen up the dahl if necessary, but don't add too much unless of course you want dahl soup!
+Which is also very tasty.

-- Enjoy lentil dahl as a main dish or along with rice, naan breads, chapati's, lentil/chickpea crisps/crackers, mango chutney, mint sauce or pickle, etc.
+- Enjoy lentil dahl as a main dish with sides of rice, naan breads, chapati's, lentil or chickpea crisps, crackers, mango chutney, mint sauce or pickle, etc.